 About the Food Studies Program

 Courses in the Food Studies program systematically examine the many complexities of the modern food system, the ethical, environmental and health impact of how we grow, process, distribute, and consume food.
-They explore the historical dimensions of how various cultures have obtained and processed food and beverages, why serious inequalities in access to food still prevail around the world and the role food industries have in shaping the way we eat.
+They explore the historical dimensions of how various cultures have obtained and processed food and beverages, why serious inequalities in access to food still prevail around the world, and the role food industries play in shaping the way we eat.

-The program consists of 32 credits of course work (8 four unit classes) drawn from a core of 4 classes offered annually and 4 electives offered in rotation.
-The degree can be completed full-time in four semesters with a two course load each semester or may be completed over several years.
+The program consists of 32 credits of course work (eight 4 unit classes) drawn from a core of four classes and four electives offered in rotation.
+The degree can be completed in four semesters with a two course load each semester or may be completed over several years.
 There is no minimum course load required to remain in the program.
 Students may also audit courses without seeking the degree, although the same entrance requirements and tuition will apply for all students.